aosman101/tfl-realtime-lakehouse/README.md

   └─ LICENSE

-# Airflow (On Linux, this setting is configured automatically; refer to the steps for more details).
+- Airflow (On Linux, this setting is configured automatically; refer to the steps for more details).
 AIRFLOW_UID=

-# TfL credentials (optional, but recommended)
+- TfL credentials (optional, but recommended).

 TFL_APP_ID=
 TFL_APP_KEY=

-# Please provide one or more StopPoint IDs (NaPTAN IDs), separated by commas.
-# Tip: Access the TfL Swagger UI under StopPoint or use the hints on the Tech Forum to find IDs, then test the endpoint /StopPoint/{id}/Arrivals.
+- Please provide one or more StopPoint IDs (NaPTAN IDs), separated by commas.
+Tip: Use the TfL Swagger UI under StopPoint or the Tech Forum for ID hints, then test /StopPoint/{id}/Arrivals.

 TFL_STOPPOINT_IDS=490008660N,490009133G

-# OpenLineage (Marquez backend)
+- OpenLineage with a Marquez backend..

 OPENLINEAGE_NAMESPACE=tfl-realtime
 OPENLINEAGE_URL=http://marquez:5000